Fourth Sunday of Easter

 INTRODUCTION

-Good morning.
+Good morning/evening.
 My name is ………. and I would like to wish you a warm welcome to our Mass at

 Holy Spirit Church, Kurri Kurri/ St Joseph’s, Cessnock/ St Francis Xavier’s Abermain/ St Michael’s, Wollombi/

-The priest celebrating with us today is Father James and assisting him is Deacon Viane.
+The priest celebrating with us today is Father James and Father Solomon and assisting him is Deacon Viane.

 In the name of the Father, and of the Son, and of the Holy Spirit.